Procreate (software): Procreate

 Procreate for iPad was first released in 2011 by the Tasmanian software company Savage Interactive.
 In June 2013, Savage launched Procreate 2 in conjunction with iOS 7, adding new features such as higher resolution capabilities and more brush options.

 In 2016, Procreate became one of the top ten best-selling iPad apps on the App Store.
 In 2018, Procreate became the overall best selling iPad app.

+With iOS 26, Procreate adapted Liquid Glass into its software.

-As of April 2023, the most recent version of Procreate for the iPad is 5.3.4.
+As of March 2026, the most recent version of Procreate for the iPad is 5.4.9.

 Procreate Pocket

 Procreate Pocket was released to the App Store in December 2014.
-Pocket originally included most tools found in Procreate; however, it doesn't include any features that released on the original Procreate app since its release.

 In 2018, Savage launched Procreate Pocket 2.0 to the App Store.

 In December 2018, Procreate Pocket received Apple's "App of the Year" award.

-As of April 2023, the most recent version of Procreate Pocket (for the iPhone) is 4.0.8.
+As of September 2025, the most recent version of Procreate Pocket (for the iPhone) is 4.0.15.

+Procreate Dreams

+Procreate Dreams, their more recent app focused on 2D animation, was released on the App Store on November 22, 2023.

+While the application is commended for its intuitive interface and accessibility, some reviewers have noted that it may lack some key animations features, such as reference layers.

+In June 2024, Procreate Dreams received the 2024 Apple Design Award for Innovation.

+In December 2025, Savage Interactive released Procreate Dreams 2, a long awaited update and redesign to Procreate Dreams.

 Features

-The current versions of Procreate use Valkyrie, a proprietary graphics engine to allow customizable brush options and importing brushes from Adobe Photoshop.
+The current versions of Procreate use Valkyrie, a proprietary graphics engine to allow customisable brush options and importing brushes from Adobe Photoshop.
+Procreate offers known features like layers, masks, and blending mode.
+Its biggest standout compared to other professional drawing software is its simple UI and comparatively easy learning curve.

 The app also allows for animation.
-Savage expanded upon Procreate's Animation features with the companion app dedicated to 2D animation called Procreate Dreams, released in November 2023.
-While the application is commended for its intuitive interface and accessibility, some reviewers have noted that it may lack some key animations features, such as reference layers.
+Savage expanded upon Procreate's animation features with a companion app dedicated to 2D animation called Procreate Dreams, released in November 2023.

 On August 2024, Procreate announced that it would not be incorporating generative artificial intelligence into its software.
+Savage offers a free internet forum called Procreate Discussions in which users can ask for help, suggest ideas, and share user-generated content on the marketplace or the resources board.